 This is the second in a two-part exploration of order promising functionality in Business Central.
 In the first post, we covered the setup required in Order Promising Setup, Company Information and Locations.
-If you missed that post, it’s definitely worth reading before you dive into this one.
-Click here to give it a read.
+If you missed part one on order promising setup, it’s definitely worth reading before you dive into this one.
 In this post, we will continue on with the necessary setup, namely that of the Customer and Item Card.
 We will then explore how to use order promising when you are selling different versions of Production BOMs.
-Next, we will run a demonstration of order promising date calculations, especially focusing on Capable-to-Promise.
+Next, we will run a demonstration of order promising date calculations, especially focusing on how Business Central manages the Capable-to-Promise action.
 Finally, we will show the Planning Worksheet to create the orders.

 Shipping details on the Customer Card

 On a Customer Card, go to the Shipping tab.
 The important fields to look at here are the ‘Agent’, ‘Agent’ and ‘Shipping Time’.
 The Agent defines which couriers we are using when shipping goods.
 For example, DHL.